hpoggie/gel/tutorial.md

 ## First of all.

+- [ ] TODO: this is out of date.
+Use SCons

 You need to get set up with an actual copy of the executable, obviously, or you won't be able to do any programming.
 Currently this means you will need to build it from source.